ROI

 Banner Image

-Cost of a Bad Hire: The CFO Guide with Kienbaum Figures
+Mis-hire Costs: The CFO Guide with Kienbaum Figures

-The four cost blocks of a bad hire
+The four cost blocks of a mis-hire

 1. Direct separation costs (20–40% of annual salary)